Nobodyno-boop/fixnoOnefishing/readme.md

 - Replace the current command `nfsell inventory` by the [fixing command]()
 - Using `PlayerCommandPreprocessEvent` so just enjoy this fix
+- you can use fishsell its work too.
+- When you reload NoOneFishing its still work :)

+# Download

+just take a look to [release](https://github.com/Nobodyno-boop/fixnoOnefishing/releases)

 Nobody.